justinTsugranes/project_fender-rewards/README.md

 [![Project Screen Shot][project-screenshot]][project-url] [![Contributors][contributors-shield]][contributors-url] [![Forks][forks-shield]][forks-url] [![Stargazers][stars-shield]][stars-url] [![Issues][issues-shield]][issues-url] [![MIT License][license-shield]][license-url]

-At this stage, the Fender Rewards Program is in its early development phase and focuses on creating a basic structure.
-The current implementation does not include the extensive features described in the previous response.
+At this stage, the Fender Rewards Program is in its early development phase and focuses on creating a basic structure for a rewards program.
+The current implementation does not include any extensive features.

-The purpose of the application is to manage a loyalty program where users can earn points for specific actions, such as purchases and achievements.
-The program aims to enhance customer engagement and provide incentives for continued interaction with Fender's products and services.
+The purpose of the application is to test the logic for managing a loyalty program where users can earn points for specific actions, such as purchases and achievements and redeem points.

-The project is just beginning, and the initial version includes the foundational setup and basic functionality.
+The project is just in the beginning stages and the initial version includes the foundational setup and basic functionality.
 Future iterations will involve the integration of additional features, such as the points redemption algorithm, data management, user interactions, and testing.

 _I'd love to hear any feedback or just thoughts.
 Feel free to reach out at my contact info below.
 Cheers!_